The Epilepsy Transition to Adulthood: How To Help Your Child | MyEpilepsyTeam

 • Your teen’s pediatrician can work with them to develop a transition plan for navigating the adult health care system more independently.

-Parenting includes equipping your child with the skills they’ll need to live as a successful adult, but having a child with epilepsy can introduce a new layer of challenges to that process.
-You can help foster your child’s independence by giving them age-appropriate responsibilities and teaching them important life skills to manage their condition in the real world.
-Not only is this a gift to them, but seeing them empowered to achieve their best quality of life with epilepsy can also give you more peace of mind.
+Parenting includes equipping your child with the skills they’ll need to live as a successful adult.
+Having a child with epilepsy can introduce a new layer of challenges to that process.
+You can help encourage your child’s independence by giving them age-appropriate responsibilities and teaching them important life skills to manage their condition in the real world.
+Not only is this a gift to them, but seeing them empowered to achieve their best quality of life with epilepsy can also give you peace of mind.

 Building Independence in Young Children